iAM-AMR/sawmill/bootstrap/README.md

 The bootstrap installation method is the quickest and easiest way of getting started with `sawmill`, and is best-suited for novice R users, or experienced R users who want to quickly process timber with default settings.

-[Bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping) generally refers to a program that can "start itself".
+[Bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping) generally refers to a program that can 'start itself'.
 Here, it means using code from `sawmill` to download and start `sawmill`.